SathishVaithiyanadhan/wrf_chem_for_palm/README.md

     - radiation_smoothing_distance smoothing distance for radiation values in m (10000.0).

 ## Horizontal parameters of the PALM domain which have to be set in case of grid_from_static = False
-`nx, ny`              Number of horizontal grids of the domain in x and y directions `dx, dy`              Grid cell size of the domain in x and y directions `origin_x, origin_y`  Origin x and y of the domain `origin_z`            Origin of the domain in the vertical direction
+* `nx, ny`              Number of horizontal grids of the domain in x and y directions.
+* `dx, dy`              Grid cell size of the domain in x and y directions.
+* `origin_x, origin_y`  Origin x and y of the domain.
+* `origin_z`            Origin of the domain in the vertical direction.

 ###  Major Changes from wrf + CAMx scripts made to wrf_chem_for_palm
 - Proj future warning resolved